What Are Bird Mites in Des Moines?

 - If you visit hotels or work in a building that has been infected.

 Infestation of bird mites is often similar to infestations of bed bugs.
 Bed bugs are actually considerably larger than bird mites and can be found nesting in the structure of the bed.
 Bed bugs leave traces of fecal leavings, bird mites do not.
-However it is virtually impossible to tell the difference between bed bugs and bird mites in terms of their effects on humans.
-Bird mite effects can also be mistaken for scabies, which are caused by burrowing mites.
+However, it is virtually impossible to tell the difference between bed bugs and bird mites in terms of their effects on humans.
+Bird mite effects can also be mistaken for scabies, which is caused by burrowing mites.

 Bird mites, like bed bugs, are largely active at night.
-However, they can cause problems during the day as well if they are “disturbed.
+However, they can cause problems during the day as well if they are disturbed.
 They are more active when the weather is humid or damp.
 They reproduce rapidly.
 You might see increased activity every week or so when new mites mature.
 Bird mite populations peak in the late Spring and Summer, when bird populations increase.

 Like other mites, bird mites are parasites that feed on blood.
 The female mite needs blood to reproduce (like mosquitos).
 Their first food choice is young birds.
 However, they will attack human beings and other mammals when birds have gone away (as when young birds leave the nest).
 If they are well nourished, the population quickly increases into their thousands.
 People often feel overwhelmed by this largely hidden and invisible plague.

-The most common way of eliminating Des Moines bird mites is to locate and remove infected bird’s nests close to the house.
+The most common way of eliminating Des Moines bird mites is to locate and remove infected nests close to the house.
 These nests can be: